 Sculptures of Ganymede — the handsome mortal snatched from earth by an eagle to become cupbearer for the gods on Mount Olympus — are favorites in the Thorvaldsens Museum in Copenhagen, Denmark.

-Bertel Thorvaldsen, a famous Danish sculptor that worked mostly from Rome during the 19th century, made several sculptures of Ganymede.
+Bertel Thorvaldsen, a famous Danish sculptor who worked mostly from Rome during the 19th century, made several sculptures of Ganymede.
 The best one is of Ganymede and the eagle of Jupiter (Zeus).
 An earlier work shows a standing Ganymede offering a cup while a later rework altered the composition to a more dramatic Ganymede filling the cup.
 Marble copies are on display in the Thorvaldsens Museum in Copenhagen, Denmark, with two of these considered as being carved by the master himself.
 The museum famously has the complete oeuvre of working plaster models by Bertel Thorvaldsen (1770-1844), as well as several works carved in marble.

 Ganymede in Greek and Roman Mythology